 St Joseph’s Church: 7:00 – 18:00

 The dress code of this place is similar to all other religious places.
 I call it knees and shoulders.
-That means the clothes must reach out to the knees (preferably below them) and cover the shoulders.
+That means the clothes must reach the knees (preferably below them) and cover the shoulders.

 Basilica of the Annunciation